TerrifyingBridge/PlanetarySystemsProject/Chapter 1 Two Body Problem/1.7 Mutlipole Expansion of a Potential/Description.md

 So, my solution is to estimate these values through a combination of linear density functions.
 Without getting into the math (that's the next subsection ;) ), having the density be a linear function instead of an exponential makes the $r$ term of the integral simply a polynomial.
 When evaluating the integral from there, we can use the similar tactics that we used for the constant density, with a little extra bits.

 Now all we need is to actually find what these lines are.
-Since an expoential plot is not perfectly done with a line, I ended up breaking it down into five different chunks that were approximately linear.
+Since an exponential plot is not perfectly done with a line, I ended up breaking it down into five different chunks that were approximately linear.
 From here, I used a line of best fit that I found from a website application.
 I generated the equations for these lines and then plotted them on top of the actual Sun distribution to see the comparison.
 I also changed the scale to linear, but this doesn't have a huge difference (it was more helpful to see which parts of the graph were approximately linear on this scale).

 <p align="center">
 <img src="assets/best_fit.png", width="500", alt="Lines of Best Fit">